mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 | Dropdown | QComboBox | Value starts with |, ≥2 pipes |

-| File path | QLineEdit + 📁 | Value matches a path pattern |
+| File path | QLineEdit + 📁 | Value contains path pattern |

-| Date | QLineEdit + DATE | Date keyword in key or date format in value |
+| Date | QLineEdit + DATE | Date keyword in key or date format |

-| Text (default) | AutoResizeTextEdit | Anything else |
+| Text (default) | AutoResizeTextEdit | Everything else |

-QC script syntax in a nutshell
+QC script syntax coming soon

 | Element | Meaning |